bmpvieira/heroku-dat-template/README.md

 Then, scroll down.

-You will see a place to enter your app and environment variables.
+You will see a place to enter some options.

 ![environment](screens/options.png)
 * `DEBUG`